Sourajita3/Weather-Forecaster/README.md

 # Weather-Predictor
-It forecasts weather of any city with description.
+It predicts weather of any city with description.